 City’s Right of Cancellation or Relocation.
 In addition to the City’s rights under Section XXI, in the event the City determines that it requires use of the Premises for a public purpose or if proper, planned, and orderly development of the Airport shall require that the City devote any part of the Premises to a different use than that contemplated by this Agreement, or in the case of an emergency, the City may take either of the following actions:

-The City may terminate this agreement upon no less than one hundred twenty (120) days’ prior written notice to Lessee, except in the case of an emergency, which shall only require sixty (60) days’ prior written notice, and, upon such termination, shall pay Lessee an amount equal to the unamortized value of the Improvements, calculated on a straight-line basis from the date such Improvements were substantially completed through the then-remaining Term of this Agreement.“The ”
+The City may terminate this agreement upon no less than one hundred twenty (120) days’ prior written notice to Lessee, except in the case of an emergency, which shall only require sixty (60) days’ prior written notice, and, upon such termination, shall pay Lessee an amount equal to the unamortized value of the Improvements, calculated on a straight-line basis from the date such Improvements were substantially completed through the then-remaining Term of this Agreement.
+Needs to be “The Fair Market Value”

 The City may elect to relocate Lessee’s leased premises to another area on the Airport upon no less than one hundred and twenty (120) days’ prior written notice to Lessee, except in the case of an emergency, which shall only require sixty (60) days’ prior written notice; provided the City (a) provide Lessee with a replacement premises of no less area and that is substantially similar to the vacated premises, (b) pay the associated costs of relocating the Improvements thereto, (c) recalculate the Rent (if necessary) pursuant to Section IV to reflect the square footage and fair market value of the replacement premises, and (d) amend this Agreement to reflect such relocation.
 Except as expressly provided herein, all terms and conditions of this Agreement shall apply to the relocated premises and shall continue in full force and effect for the remainder of the Term.